martiniantaylor/ICES_sea_bass/README.md

 ***

-# Script 06_forceplots of pairwise fst data
+## Script 06_forceplots_fst_v3.R

+## Overview
-This project generates forceplots of pairwise Fst data for feeding and spawning samples of sea bass.
+This script generates forceplots of pairwise Fst data for feeding and spawning samples of sea bass.
 The script reads in pairwise Fst matrices, processes the data, and outputs the figures to PDF files.

 ## Required Files